-Tritility Limited has today been accredited as a Living Wage Employer.
-Our commitment to this will see Tritility employees receive a minimum hourly wage of £9.00 in the UK or £10.55 in London.
+Today, Tritility Limited has been accredited as a Living Wage Employer.
+Our commitment to this will see Tritility employees receive a minimum hourly wage of £9.00 or £10.55 in London.
 Both rates are significantly higher than the government minimum for over 25s, which currently stands at £7.83 per hour.

 Tritility Director, Jonathan Gould explains below why Tritility made the commitment to adopt the living wage.
 “Our staff are our greatest asset and we recognise the value of the extraordinary people who work for us.
-We are based in an area with high levels of unemployment, underemployment and unstable employment and we are committed to ensuring that our employees are fairly rewarded for the work they do for us
+We’re based in an area with high levels of unemployment, underemployment and unstable employment.
+That’s why we are committed to ensuring that our employees are fairly rewarded for their work.”

-“Our adoption of the living wage commitment, alongside our refusal to hire on temporary or ‘zero-hour’ contracts, demonstrates our commitment to being a responsible employer and making sure that we give back to our colleagues as much as they give to us.
+“Our adoption of the living wage commitment, alongside our refusal to hire on temporary or ‘zero-hour’ contracts, demonstrates our commitment to be a responsible employer and making sure that we give back to our colleagues as much as they give to us.
 In addition to this, we offer additional benefits to our employees including private healthcare insurance, dental/optical cashback scheme and gym/wellness membership.”

-Tess Lanning, Director, Living Wage Foundation spoke about the increasing amount of businesses joining up.
-“We’re delighted that Tritility has joined the movement of over 4,700 responsible employers across the UK who voluntarily commit to go further than the government minimum to make sure all their staff earn enough to live on.
+Tess Lanning, Director at the Living Wage Foundation spoke about the increasing amount of businesses joining up.
+“We’re delighted that Tritility has joined the movement of over 4,700 responsible employers across the UK who voluntarily commit to go further than the government minimum to make sure all their staff earn enough to live on.”

 Notes to Editors

-The UK Living Wage is currently £9.00 per hour.
-There is a separate London Living Wage rate of £10.55 per hour to reflect the higher costs of transport, childcare and housing in the capital.
+The UK Living Wage is currently £9.00 per hour, and £10.55 in London to reflect the higher costs.
 These figures are calculated annually by the Resolution Foundation and overseen by the Living Wage Commission, based on the best available evidence on living standards in London and the UK.